Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 Professional monitors like those found in the professional studios of major record labels can cost upwards of $10,000, but we have specifically selected our list to include equipment that is more accessible to home producers.

-These monitors may not give the exact same level of performance as million-dollar studios, but they have all the specs necessary to take your home recordings from mediocre to phenomenal.
+These excellent studio monitors may not give the exact same level of performance as million-dollar studios, but they have all the specs necessary to take your home recordings from mediocre to phenomenal.

 Don’t forget to consider the acoustic treatment of your studio either.